It took me a while, but I finally found it. Yes, I found someone who dared to criticize the WP Rocket plugin sharply. What a nerve!

 “We found that the user experience was not optimal.
 There was a multitude of options, and the configuration took a lot of time, even for an experienced user. ”

 To overcome this problem, they created their own solution.
-Today, WP Rocket prides itself on having more than 910,000 sites optimized by their plugin and 105,000 satisfied customers.
+Today, WP Rocket prides itself on having nearly than 1,660,000 sites optimized by their plugin and more than 170,000 satisfied customers.

 Why should you care about the performance of your site?